Caring for cutting boards

 Care

-When the board no longer feels waterproof, buff the surface as required with heavy mineral oil using a brush (always keep a brush in a cup with mineral oil ready for use).
+When the board no longer feels waterproof, apply heavy mineral oil using a brush (always keep a brush in a cup with mineral oil ready for use).
 Leave the oil to penetrate until the board is saturated (e.g. overnight).
 Remove excess with a dry cloth.
 Over the years, the wood will require slightly less maintenance.
 A drop of water should always run down the board.
 To remove superficial knife marks or stains, sand the wood with 220-grit fine sandpaper and then with 400 or 600-grit.
 Deep marks can be difficult to remove.
 End grain wood is difficult to sand.
 To avoid deep marks, don't use serrated knives on your board.
 Their points can be particularly aggressive.
 Instead, use a breadboard designed for this purpose, or a laminated wooden board dedicated to this purpose.

 About Labell cutting boards